mohanad-14/age-sex-adjusted-prevalence/README.md

    - Divide the sample into age and sex stratified groups, and calculate the number of affected individuals (with a given condition) in each group.

 2. Calculate the age-sex specific rate for each age-sex group
-   - Divide the number of affected by the number of samples in each age-sex stratified group and multiply that with the desired population denominator.
+   - Divide the number of affected by the number of samples in each age-sex stratified group and multiply that by the desired population denominator.
-   - In the given example, we use 10.000, given a final adjusted rate of **X** affected per 10.000.
+   - In the given example, we use 10,000, given a final adjusted rate of **X** affected per 10.000.
-   - Other studies report rates per 100.000, change the denominator here to suit the purpose.
+   - Other studies report rates per 100,000; change the denominator here to suit the purpose.

 3. Choose a standard population
    - Find the percentage of samples for each age-sex group in a given standard population.